AdaCore/spark2014/docs/ug/spark_2014.rst

 statements in a loop body, or directly in a chain of nested block statements in this main list of statements.

+Users that are already familiar with the notion of loop invariant in other proof systems should be aware that |SPARK| loop invariants are slightly
+different: they only need to hold when the control flow of the program passes over it, so only when the loop is actually entered, and only after iterations excepting the last one.

-Internally, |GNATprove| forms a "virtual loop" around these loop invariants to prove the subprogram.
+Internally, |GNATprove| forms a "virtual loop" around the loop invariants to prove the subprogram.
 The virtual loop is formed by "unrolling" the statements preceding the first ``Loop_Invariant`` pragma until it is at the top of the loop body.